luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 `bbmap` package using `tadpole.sh` error corrector `tadpole.sh in=SRR5*_1.fastq out=tadpole.fq mode=correct`

-# Mu
+# MultiQC

+Re run MultiQC on these processed reads

-run `multiqc` within the `trimmed_fastqc_results` folder Go to the folder with the trimmed fastqc files in and simply run: `multiqc .` Compare this new Trimmed MultiQC HTML report with the report on the Raw FastQC prior to trimming.
+run `multiqc` within the `trimmed_fastqc_results` folder Go to the folder with the trimmed fastqc files in and simply run: `multiqc .`

+Compare this new processed reads MultiQC HTML report with the report on the Raw FastQC.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxODc3MDg0NSwtMTg2ODc2NzIxOCwtMT
-g5OTgyMDIyXX0=
+eyJoaXN0b3J5IjpbOTkwMDA0ODExLC0xODY4NzY3MjE4LC0xOD
+k5ODIwMjJdfQ==
 -->